jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 [toc]

+## Introduction: Why JavaScript

+Many of the insights underlying this post can be found in original form in the [Structure and Interpretation of Computer Programs ](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP).
+There you will find a life-altering discussion of the same topics using Scheme, a Lisp dialect like Clojure.
+All code examples included in this post, however, will be couched in terms of JavaScript, even if borrowed.
+If you know JavaScript and are unfamiliar with Scheme, this article may be immediately accessible to you without first learning how “[to balance all those parens](https://crockford.com/javascript/javascript.html).”
+Little is lost in translation as well.
+JavaScript has first-class functions (i.e. lambdas), closures (i.e. function-delimited lexical scoping) and generally thrives when used functionally.

+ > JavaScript’s functions are first class objects with (mostly) lexical scoping.
+JavaScript is the first lambda language to go mainstream.
+Deep down, JavaScript has more in common with Lisp and Scheme than with Java.
+It is Lisp in C’s clothing. — Douglas Crockford, [JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/ch01s02.html)

+There is even an ongoing [academic effort](https://sicp.comp.nus.edu.sg/) to translate the full text of SICP into JavaScript.
+Also considered, JavaScript is a close cousin of TypeScript, which enables traditional object-oriented constructs like `private` and `public` and functional constructs like `readonly` and `as const` at compile time.
+Perhaps in JavaScript (and TypeScript), we get enough support of functional and object-oriented programming paradigms to enable a discussion of both within a single, ubiquitous language.

 ## Object-Oriented Programming

 _Object-oriented programming_ has come to signify a common language for modeling the behavior of objects.[^3] _Methods_ leverage privileged access to proscribe the ways in which private attributes may be viewed or changed.
 A _class_ specifies the blueprint for creating object instances of a certain kind.
 Together, these constructs may create computational objects that simulate real objects.
-This `bankAccount` object in TypeScript[^1], for example,
+This `bankAccount` object in TypeScript, for example,

 ```ts
 class BankAccount {